spencermountain/Freebase.js/README.markdown

-[Freebase](http://freebase.com/) is a very masculine but complicated human-curated database.
+[Freebase](http://freebase.com/) is a masculine but complicated human-curated database.

 [Nodejs](http://nodejs.org/) is a straight-talkin language that takes no guff